 A Bessie award-winning choreographer, Sheppard creates movement that challenges conventional understandings of disabled and dancing bodies.
 Engaging disability arts, culture, and history, she is intrigued by the intersections of disability, gender, and race.
 In addition to performance and choreography, Sheppard is a sought-after speaker and has lectured on topics related to disability arts, race and dance.
 Her writing has appeared in The New York Times, in academic journals, and the anthology Disability Visibility, edited by Alice Wong.
 She is a 2020 Disability Futures Fellow, a joint initiative of the Andrew W. Mellon Foundation and Ford Foundation, respectively.

-Lawson began her professional dance career with Atlanta’s Full Radius Dance in 2004.
-In her independent and transdisciplinary practice, homed at Rose Tree Productions, her work includes both traditional choreography and novel ways of extending and creating art through technology and design; in the creation of worlds and products experienced, installed, embodied, or virtual.
+Lawson began their dance career with Full Radius Dance in 2004, and continued dancing with the company until 2020.
+Their transdisciplinary practice includes both traditional choreography and novel ways of extending and creating art through technology and design; in the creation of worlds and products experienced, installed, embodied, or virtual.
+Their work with immersive embodied performance-installations lives in Choreodaemonics, where they co-lead a collective of artist-technologists.

-Lawson’s choreography is marked by intensive partnering and grounded technique.
-Bringing the nuance of disabled artistry, she creates work for nondisabled, disabled, and physically integrated companies.
-She often weaves together abstract and concrete themes with overarching mythological inspiration, with attention to engaging, innovative, and immersive audience experience.
-Her work has been recognized with a 2019-20 Dance/USA Artist Fellowship, made possible with funding from the Doris Duke Charitable Foundation.
+Laurel’s choreography is marked by intensive partnering and grounded technique.
+Bringing the nuance of disabled artistry, they create work for nondisabled, disabled, and physically integrated companies which taps undercurrents of mythology and universal stories; always creating engaging, innovative, and immersive audience experiences.
+Their work has been recognized with a 2019-20 Dance/USA Artist Fellowship, made possible with funding from the Doris Duke Charitable Foundation, and with a 2023 Creative Capital Award.

 Lawson is additionally the CTO and co-founder of CyCore Systems, a boutique engineering consultancy which specializes in solving novel, multi-realm problems of all sizes for a global clientele.
-A noted public speaker and teacher, she speaks on a range of technical topics as well as on leadership and executive practice, accessibility, culture and equity, and how to cultivate creativity and drive innovation.
-She also advises and consults for a wide range of commercial, academic, and nonprofit institutions including Dance/NYC and Dance/USA.
+A noted public speaker and facilitator in design, leadership, equity, creative practice, and innovation, they also advise a wide range of commercial, academic, and nonprofit institutions.

 Maag is an award-winning designer of lighting, video, and projection for theatre, dance, musicals, opera, and planetariums.
 He sculpts with light and shadow to create lighting environments that tell a story, believing that lighting in support of the performance is the key to unlocking audiences’ emotions.
 Maag has built custom optics for projections in theaters, museums and planetariums; he also designs and builds electronics and lighting for costumes and scenery.